 It might be hard for creators to find their personal style, especially in the beginning.
 If I were to describe it in two words, I would say, "It is a natural, inevitable process.
 So just trust the process".
-As a student, I was very stressed about finding my style, with all the writing assignments, student nightlife, and so on.
-I am glad that I could find qualified experts to write a paper for me, so I had more time to practice and get results.
+As a student, I was very stressed about finding my style, with all the writing assignments, student nightlife, etc. I am glad that I could find qualified experts to write a paper for me, so I had more time to practice and get results.
 Here, I provide some tips to speed the process of finding a personal drawing style:

 How can you draw a fantastic fish if you can't even draw a realistic fish?
 If the drawing looks bad, then most likely the shapes were drawn incorrectly.
 Knowing shapes means breaking everything you see or draw into simpler shapes.

 Once you know the structure of the animal, you are free to design and not worry about the basics.
 Your work will look great anyway since the structure will be correct.
 Remember that if you want your drawing to look authentic, you need to know the structure of the object.

 The grid will help you position the shapes correctly.
 Try drawing with a grid to help you deal with perspective and proportions, as you can break your image into small pieces.

 Perspective is incredibly important.
 Even a 2D drawing needs to be seen in 3D space.
 This will help you understand the proportions.

 Perspective implies proportion.
 It has a significant impact on everything, for example, the position of the eyes.
 And if you haven't mastered it, then you shouldn't even take on challenging jobs.
 Make learning more fun: draw boxes with eyes (they will be your characters to practice perspective.